nghokui/nghokui.github.io/_posts/2016-4-28-Integrating-react-js-and-django-for-the-first-time.md

 ]
 ```

+We're pretty much just setting up the website to send a url of http://127.0.0.1:8000/ to our `your_app_name`... err... app!
 Awesome.

 Now time to set up our `your_project_name/settings.py` file.
 Open it up and let's add some stuff.
-I'm only going to show things that I'm adding around what's already there
+I'm only going to show things that I'm adding around what's already there:

 ```python
 INSTALLED_APPS = [